yanlai00/bridge_data_imitation_learning/README.md

 # Bridge Data Imitation Learning

-This is the accompanying code repository for the paper "Bridge Data: Boosting Generalization of Robotic Skills with Cross-Domain Datasets".
+This is the accompanying code repository for the paper "Bridge Data: Boosting Generalization of Robotic Skills with Cross-Domain Datasets" ([arXiv paper](https://arxiv.org/abs/2109.13396)).
+Here is the [project website](https://sites.google.com/view/bridgedata) where you can find more information about how to use and contribute to the dataset.

 ## Installation